-Canadians love to finish their basements, and January is one of the peak months for do-it-yourself basement work.
-But before you get too excited about floor plans and wall treatments and furnishings for your new subterranean living space, you need to get familiar with some boring basics.
-I’ll help you with three of the most important basement renovation basics right here.
+Are you interested in finishing your basement?
+Before you get too excited about floor plans, wall treatments and furnishings for your new subterranean living space, you need to get familiar with boring basics.
+I’ll help you with three of the most important boring basement renovation basics right here.
 In at least one case, indoor air quality in your entire home depends on it.

 If there’s one common factor in all basement renovations it’s junk.
-Most unfinished basements are filled with the stuff by default.
-You’ve got to move it out before construction begins, then move out more scraps as you work.
+Most unfinished basements are filled with the stuff by default before work even begins.
+You’ve got to move it out before construction starts, of course, but then move out more scraps as you work.
 Huge, ugly steel bins are the traditional approach to junk management during home renovation campaigns, but they present two problems for the do-it-yourselfer.
-They’re massive, often way too big for DIY basement reno duty.
-Also, they cost you rental fees just sitting there.
+First, they’re massive, often way too big for DIY basement reno duty.
+And second, they usually cost you rental fees just sitting there.
 A company called Redbox+ offer mini dumpsters that are perfect for a quick clean out project.
 Full-size dumpsters are fine for a contracting crew who can fill the thing in two days, but not so great if you’re a little guy picking away at a basement reno on your own, possibly for months in your spare time.
 This is where mini dumpsters and bags bags can help.

-- It’s a woven heavy-duty waste bag system that makes junk management easier for home improvement DIYers.
+- They’re a woven, heavy-duty waste bag system that makes junk management easier for home improvement DIYers.

-- When it’s time to get rid of the mess, contact the Rhinobag people (www.rhinobag.ca; 800-769-0149), pay for collection, then wave goodbye to the big yellow sac.
+- When it’s time to get rid of the contents of the bag, contact the company, pay for collection, then wave goodbye to the big bulging bag.

 Every basement renovation involves connecting some kind of wall framing material – either wood or steel – to concrete floors.
-And the best way to make this connection is with the help of a tool that’s generically called a ‘powder actuated tool’ (PAT).
+And the best way to make this connection is with the help of a tool that’s generically called a “powder actuated tool” (PAT).
 Various companies make PATs and all use an explosive cartridge to drive nail-like fasteners directly through wall frames and into concrete without the need to drill holes.
 It’s fast and effective, but scary, right?
 Not really.
 No need to worry.
 Read the instructions, wear safety glasses, put on hearing protection, and keep bystanders out of the basement.
 You’ll be fine.
 You can even get a pretty good little PAT for less than thirty bucks.
 That’s what I paid for my trusty Remington and it’s worked perfectly for years.
 You can see it on the left, below.

 Although you could join your basement wall frames and wooden features with nails only, you’ll do a lot better if you use deck screws in key areas.
 They hold better, they go in easier and you can take them out again if you need to adjust fit and location.
 The only thing better than screws is driving them with a cordless impact driver.
 These are now made by all major power tool companies and for good reason.
 Impact drivers are much better at driving screws than regular cordless drills.

 With all the boring issues covered, you’ll get to the fun part of finishing your basement quickly and effectively.
-Now how about a New Year’s resolution to keep the finished space as neat as it was when you emptied it out for construction?
+Now how about a resolution to keep that finished space as neat as it was when you emptied it out for construction?